Special Forces, Entrepreneurship: Real Leadership is Accidental

 So what does it mean for the student to become a master, only to once more become a student?
 What does it mean the Q Course only prepares one to become a student of Special Operations, more precisely, of Unconventional Warfare?
 And what does any of that have to do with leadership?

 Dōgen Zenji (道元禅師; 1200 – 1253), the great Zen Master, once stated one seeks half their life to attain enlightenment, then spends the second half trying to understand what was seen in that very brief window of perfect knowing.
 As truly dedicated students of any domain, of any craft, we work diligently, sacrificing all to the study of our craft, over very long periods of time, practice leads us down all the many nuanced paths necessary to deeply know a thing.
 And if we are fortunate enough to have done so, in an instant we finally understand our craft.
 All of which is accomplished as an individual pursuit, a solitary path others may walk beside for a time, but which is only walked by the practitioner alone, mastery that is obtained solely by the individual.

-And should you look up and be surprised to find others following, like the Buddha, don’t tell them what to do, give them tips and hints as to how they might pursue their own mastery.
+Should you look up and be surprised to find others following, like the Buddha, don’t tell them what to do.
+Give them tips and hints as to how they might pursue their own mastery.
 Share some of the knowledge you have gained along the way as to how you overcame the difficult parts in your own journey to date, help them see the destination with greater clarity.
 As leadership is nothing more than this, having a clear vision others can see as a destination, and helping them on their own path as student to that destination.

 E.M.
 Burlingame: Founder Emerio Group and the Honos Foundation